 Figure 1.
-Does your hospital site provide Acute Pain Service for inpatients?
+Does your hospital site provide an acute pain service for inpatients?
 (Answer = Yes)

 Most respondents (72%) considered that acute pain services were not commensurate with demand and should be expanded to meet the needs of patients.
 Results were broadly consistent across hospital types, and between metropolitan, regional and rural hospitals.
 Principal referral hospitals were the best serviced with 44% of respondents believing service levels were commensurate to demand and patient need.